 When the Manor Farm estate was built in the 1960’s it became known as the Manor Farm & Thorogate Community Centre.

-And so, to today when we hope it will be known as Social Eyes Drop In Community Centre.
+And so, to today when we hope it will be known as Drop In Centre.

 8th November 2018 – update.